coderello/laravel-shared-data/README.md

 **Laravel Shared Data** provides an easy way to share the data from your backend to the JavaScript.

-## 📖 Documentation

-For installation instructions and usage details, please take a look at the **[official documentation](https://coderello.com/docs/laravel-shared-data/3.0/installation)**.

 ## 🚀 Quick start

 -   Install the package: